chuckmasterson/chuckmasterson.github.io/_posts/2012-04-08-se-asia-pictures-i-chronologically.md

 {% include fig.html src="SEAsia 324.jpg" %}

-{% include fig.html src="SEAsia 325.jpg" %}

-I think this may be a general store of some sort.
-Or maybe the people who live here are just packrats.
+{% include fig.html src="SEAsia 325.jpg" caption="I think this may be a general store of some sort.
+Or maybe the people who live here are just packrats." %}

 {% include fig.html src="SEAsia 331.jpg" %}

-{% include fig.html src="SEAsia 318.jpg" %}

-Here’s the view from the deck of the restaurant that Graeme and I got to on the local teenagers’ boat.
+{% include fig.html src="SEAsia 318.jpg" caption="Here’s the view from the deck of the restaurant that Graeme and I got to on the local teenagers’ boat." %}

 {% include fig.html src="SEAsia 317.jpg" caption="These are the alligators in